miloofcroton/gats/src/pages/thoughts/2018-12-31-static-sites/index.md

 There we go.

 I'm going to come back and talk more about some of the lessons that I learned while writing this website.
-It's funny; I wish for so long that you had a cool website to write your thoughts for, but then you have the website, and you're suddenly too tired and done with it.
+It's funny; you wish for so long that you have a cool website to write your thoughts for, but then you have the website, and you're suddenly too tired and done with it.